Market Garden Park (MGP) Community Garden Inc welcomes new members who support the objectives of the garden and agree to the Members Guidelines.

-- Garden members are responsible for establishing and maintaining a welcoming, inclusive, friendly and respectful garden atmosphere.
+- Garden members are responsible for establishing and maintaining a welcoming, encouraging, inclusive, friendly and respectful garden atmosphere.

 - Everyone is encouraged to learn, share and participate safely in the pleasure of gardening.
 This includes people of all ages, backgrounds and abilities.
 Children may require friendly reminders to take care.
 Parents /carers are responsible for their children, grandchildren or those in their care.

 - Language used should be suitable for a family environment and never abusive, threatening or rude.

 - Unless a specific social occasion has been arranged, alcohol is not to be consumed at the garden and smoking is not allowed.

 - Gardeners are responsible to sign in and out when they work in the garden.

 - As a communal /shared garden members work together on all parts of the garden.
 Produce will be shared among those members who participate in working together on the garden.